sendgrid/wordpress/README.md

 The settings for all sites in the network can be configured only by the Network Admin in the Network Admin Dashboard.

+Since 1.10.5 the Network Admin can delegate the configuration for each subsite to their respective owners.
+This will allow any subsite to use it's own SendGrid Plugin configuration.

 ## Screenshots

 1. Go to Admin Panel, section Plugins and activate the SendGrid plugin.
 If you want to send emails through SMTP you need to install also the 'Swift Mailer' plugin.